Katello/katello/engines/bastion/README.md

         'ngResource',
         'alchemy',
         'alch-templates',
-        'ui.compat',
+        'ui.state',
         'Bastion.widgets'
      ]);

-The module definition defines the 'Bastion.systems' namespace and tells Angular to make available the libraries `ngResource`, `alchemy`, `alch-templates`, `ui.compat` and `Bastion.widgets`.
+The module definition defines the 'Bastion.systems' namespace and tells Angular to make available the libraries `ngResource`, `alchemy`, `alch-templates`, `ui.state` and `Bastion.widgets`.
 These libraries are other similarly defined Angular modules.

 ##### Resource #####